AjayaRamachandran/symphony/README.md

 **[Symphony](https://powerscore.vercel.app/)** is a music creation software for people of all skill levels.
 With a strong focus on **intuitive design**, Symphony takes away the usual learning curve that makes many creatives shy away from conventional tools.
 For drawing up a simple musical idea, conventional DAWs are *far too complex*, requiring lengthy project setups, and catering to high-power users, which can clutter the interface for simple experimentative sessions. *Symphony* aims to provide that space where users can **jump right in and start drafting**, keeping the user experience simple yet powerful.

-When you're ready to move on to the more technical phase, *Symphony* gives you some power features like **stacking multiple sounds** or **playing with wave types**, but alternatively, the app lets you ***export your projects*** into a myriad of standard music file types, ensuring you can continue your creative flow without restarting.
+When you're ready to move on to the more technical phase, *Symphony* gives you power features like **stacking multiple sounds** or **playing with wave types**, but also lets you ***export your projects*** into a myriad of standard music file types (.midi, .mscz, etc), ensuring you can continue your creative flow without restarting.

 ## Codebase Information